 Type of corn Be sure to state as clearly as possible the type of corn you intend to grow.
 When a sample lists the crop as “corn”, unless stated otherwise it is taken to be corn for grain, not silage corn, sweet corn, seed corn, or popcorn, which could require quite different recommendations.

 Fertilizers available to you Be sure to list the fertilizers that are available for use in your area.
-Most certainly nitrogen materials will be available, but which types are easiest to obtain?
+Nitrogen materials are most readily available, but which types are easiest to obtain?
 The grower needs to tell us.
 The same goes for phosphate and potassium.
 Also list any liming that has been done in the past three years as that can affect nutrient availability – and possibly change both the amount and type of lime presently shown to be still needed for the soil.

 Finally, the type of fertility program the grower wants to pursue should be stated.
-Most growers choose the ‘excellent’ program.
-But unless your corn is already producing top yields, when the costs to provide excellent yields and quality are calculated, for most growers it is too expensive.
-Better to begin with a ‘building’ program or ‘maintenance’ program and stick with it for at least three years.
-When fertilizer prices are high, commodity prices are low, of financing is limited, then consider the minimum program for crop production in terms of fertility for a year or two under such circumstances.
+Most growers choose the ‘excellent’ program but, unless the corn is already producing top yields, most growers find it is too expensive when the costs to provide excellent yields and quality are calculated.
+It is better to begin with a ‘building’ program or ‘maintenance’ program and stick with it for at least three years.
+When fertilizer prices are high, commodity prices are low, and financing is limited, consider the minimum program for crop production in terms of fertility for a year or two under such circumstances.